 The undeniable fact is that most Notre Dame students consistently get great jobs they love outside of OCI.

-70% of Notre Dame Law students get their jobs outside of OCI.
+The vast majority of Notre Dame Law students get their jobs outside of OCI.
 Those jobs are good jobs.
 As much as it may be hard to believe because the focus right now is so clearly on OCI, Big Law is far from the be all and end all of all good legal work.

 In a recent blog post, I wrote about five amazing jobs outside of OCI and in another blog post, I wrote about 6 paid internships to apply for outside of OCI.
 Companies regularly hire from Notre Dame.
 When you are a 3L, you will have the chance to create your own Notre Dame-funded public interest dream job.
-Countless opportunities in state and local government, small and mid-sized firms, and non-profits exist and these employers are not interviewing during early interview week.
+Countless opportunities exist in state and local government, small and mid-sized firms, and non-profits and these employers are not interviewing during early interview week.

 For your own mental health, it is so important that you recognize that the vast majority of legal hiring does not work in the streamlined, organized, one timeline fits all way that big law hiring works.

 Get it out of your mind that the way legal hiring works is that all of the employers come right to your law school’s front door, you get tons of interviews over the course of a few days, and you get an offer for 2L summer, which then leads to a permanent offer after graduation.
 Only big law operates that way.
-Other timelines are much longer, with most prosecutor offices not hiring people at all until they have passed the bar.
+Other timelines are much longer, with most prosecutor offices, for instance, not hiring people at all until they have passed the bar.
 Students in more regional schools often work at one organization throughout their entire law school career, proving that they are a good worker over a three year period before they finally get an offer at the end of it.

 Letting yourself believe this truth, which many law students fight, will take so much pressure off of your job search and make it easy for you to conjure a positive mindset.